App-vNext/Polly/docs/migration-v8.md

 > Things to remember:
 >
 > - Use `ResiliencePipelineBuilder{<TResult>}` to build a resiliency pipeline
-> - Use one of the `AddXYZ` builder method to add a new strategy to the pipeline
+> - Use one of the `AddXYZ` builder methods to add a new strategy to the pipeline
 > - Use either `Execute` or `ExecuteAsync` depending on the execution context
 >
 > For further information please check out the [Resilience pipelines docs](pipelines/index.md)